-Larry Van Kirk, managing director of Valuation Research Corporation, recently spoke to Private Company Director and provided information on valuation of private companies.
+We recently spoke with Larry Van Kirk who provided information on valuation of private companies.
 Below are his answers to a Q&A interview:

 Why should a private company board consider a valuation of the company?